 Glória Pires as Lota gives a performance full of energy and delight.

 BB: Right.
 This was not pursued in a very obsessive way.
 I said to myself, the last thing I want to do is another film about a tortured artist or tortured poet.
 Of course, I had seen Sylvia about Sylvia Plath and Jane Campion's beautiful but redundant film about John Keats [Bright Star, 2009].
 Films about artists are very boring.
 I wanted her to just be a character in my movie.
 The film is not about her, it's not about Lota - the film is a love story and they happen to be the main characters.
-The connections [to the poems] were unconscious and then we would realize it had happened.
+The connections [to the poems] were unconscious and then we would realise it had happened.

 The shimmering eyes of dozens of owls punctuate the dark jungly forest, while the two contrasting souls drive towards their first kiss.
 Reaching For The Moon has the scope of Out Of Africa and "Brazil is not for beginners," as Bishop will later conclude.

 BB: The owls came actually from a story the real Clara told, the daughter, who is still alive.

 BB: No, because I just finished it now.
 After Berlin, I took out five minutes.
 It hasn't been shown in Brazil, yet.

 AKT: What happened during the five minutes you cut?

 BB: Nothing.
 It was a cab scene when she comes to New York.
 The cab scene was about awkwardness and when she comes to the apartment it's about awkwardness, as well.
 That's why I took it out.
 Even though it was good, I had to take it out.
 First they are quiet, then, Lota says: "I didn't sleep on the plane.
 There was a baby crying," and Bishop says "there's always a baby."
 Then Lota says "how is teaching?" and Bishop says "it's going well.
 Sometimes I do it sober!"